leonj1/my-indexer/examples/my-indexer-client/python-client/README.md

 A Python client library for using My Indexer as a library for full-text search and document indexing.
 This client provides direct access to the indexing and search capabilities without requiring a running server.

+## Purpose

+This client allows you to:
+- Create and manage document indices with persistent storage
+- Index documents with custom fields
+- Perform full-text search with Elasticsearch-like query syntax
+- Store indices in custom locations with `.gob` files
+- Work with the indexer directly in your Python code without HTTP overhead

 ## Features

 - Full-text search with Elasticsearch-like query syntax